zerasul/blask/posts/docs.md

 ![pythonanywhere-flask](static/img/pythonanywhere1.png)

-2 Open a bash console on you site directory.
+2 Open a bash console on your site directory.

 3 Install Blask with your site python version.